What surgeries can correct hearing loss?

 Sensorineural hearing loss is permanent.
 No surgery can repair damage to the sensory hair cells themselves, but there is a surgery that can bypass the damaged cells.

-Adults and children with severe to profound sensorineural hearing loss may be able to have partial hearing restored with a cochlear implant.
-Unlike a traditional hearing aid which amplifies sound, a cochlear implant bypasses the damaged part of the auditory system to directly stimulate the auditory nerve.
+Adults and children who are not helped by hearing aids for severe to profound hearing loss may want to ask about cochlear implants.
+Unlike a traditional hearing aid that amplifies sound, a cochlear implant bypasses the damaged part of the auditory system to directly stimulate the auditory nerve.

 The two main components of a cochlear implant include:

-Cochlear implant surgery is usually performed on an outpatient basis once a thorough evaluation of the individual’s health has been completed.
-This includes an examination of the ear and its anatomy, the auditory system and an overall physical examination to determine patient health.
+Cochlear implant surgery is usually performed on an outpatient basis once a thorough evaluation of a person's health has been completed.
+This includes an examination of the ear and its anatomy, the auditory system and an overall physical examination.
 Most surgeons will not perform a cochlear implant surgery unless the patient has tried hearing aids without success.
-Because this surgery is highly invasive, it is reserved for only the most severely hearing impaired patients.
+Because this surgery is invasive, it is reserved for severely hearing-impaired patients.

 Implantable hearing aids